 7. They Have Yet to Recognize Their Blessings

 Finally, there are the people who aren’t lazy or ungrateful or entitled.
 These are simply the people who cannot see all of the reasons that they have for being happy.
 The good news is that if these people can see their blessings and get some perspective, they can almost always become generally happy people.

 From these reasons why people can’t always be happy, we can see how happiness is impacted by circumstance and attitude.
 However, what may be most interesting is how eager people are to presume to know whether or not somebody should or should not be happy.

 ABOUT THE AUTHOR

 Daniela McVicker is an author, psychologist and educator.
 She believes that success depends on knowing the ideas that allow you to manage and master the universe of information.
-She currently works as a freelance blogger for Smart Paper Help and number of sites that are related to educational and psychological backgrounds.
+She currently works as a freelance blogger for a number of sites that are related to educational and psychological backgrounds.
 You can get in touch with her on Facebook or Twitter.

 Copyright © 2017 Learning Mind.
 All rights reserved.
 For permission to reprint,